clarity-h2020/docker-drupal/README.md

 ```

 ### Configuring and starting the containers
 Containers are managed via the customised [docker-compose.yml](https://github.com/clarity-h2020/docker-drupal/blob/dev/docker-compose.yml).
-The actual configuration is maintained in an `.env` while [.env.sample](https://github.com/clarity-h2020/docker-drupal/blob/dev/.env.sample) can be used as blueprint of this configuration file.
+The actual configuration is maintained in an `.env` file while [.env.sample](https://github.com/clarity-h2020/docker-drupal/blob/dev/.env.sample) can be used as blueprint of this configuration file.
 Variables in this file will be substituted into docker-compose.yml.

 The configuration on the development and production system is identical, except for the environment variables `VIRTUAL_HOST` and `LETSENCRYPT_HOST` required by [nginx-proxy](https://github.com/clarity-h2020/docker-compose-letsencrypt-nginx-proxy-companion/tree/csis-dev.ait.ac.at).
 Example for  development system: